Displayed Type Theory and Semi-Simplicial Types: Semi-Simplicial and Displayed Coinductive Types

 \subsubsection{The singular semi-simplicial types}

 Thus far we have not discussed propositional equality at all, and the reason for this is that the implementation of display is independent from any implementation of equality, whether that be Martin-L\"of, cubical, or observational.
 However, we now want to define a semi-simplicial type that arises from the $\infty$-groupoid structure of a type in HoTT.
 For concreteness we will do this using a cubical notion of equality, with notation that aligns with \texttt{Cubical Agda}.
-In this case, display on path types works as follows: